open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 The loaded data information includes the path of images samples and annotations samples, the detailed implementation could be found in
 [`load_data_list`](https://github.com/open-mmlab/mmsegmentation/blob/163277bfe0fa8fefb63ee5137917fafada1b301c/mmseg/datasets/basesegdataset.py#L231) of `BaseSegDataset` in MMSegmentation.
-There are two main methods to acquire the path of images and labels, if the dataset directory structure organized as below, the [`load_data_list`](https://github.com/open-mmlab/mmsegmentation/blob/163277bfe0fa8fefb63ee5137917fafada1b301c/mmseg/datasets/basesegdataset.py#L231) would be parsed by path and suffix of data:
+There are two main methods to acquire the path of images and labels:

+1. If the dataset directory structure organized as below, the [`load_data_list`](https://github.com/open-mmlab/mmsegmentation/blob/163277bfe0fa8fefb63ee5137917fafada1b301c/mmseg/datasets/basesegdataset.py#L231) would be parsed by path and suffix of data:

 ```
 ├── data